Premier Partnership: New Jersey PT company aligns with Major League Soccer team to treat local youth players

 Besides signing agreements with the Red Bulls, NJSA and PDA, JAG-ONE Physical Therapy provides the same services to more than 75 youth athletic clubs in the New York/New Jersey markets.
 Dr. Gallucci related that the concept could be spread nationally to make sure youth athletes are getting the best sports medicine care available.
 He has based this program on successful methods from his tenure with NBA and MLS teams as an athletic trainer/physical therapist.
 The goal is to teach athletes, parents and coaches the concepts of injury prevention, nutrition, conditioning, injury reporting, treatment and progressive return to sport.
 The system translates well to youth programs now that they are becoming more organized.
 Athletes, coaches and parents are taught to not let injuries linger, but rather get advice from JAG-ONE Physical Therapy’s clinicians as soon as possible.

 Dr. Gallucci outlined an athlete’s injury process and how the system works through a recent case: A 16-year- old female, high-level soccer player and her family went to one of the education programs where they learned about ACL injuries and how they should be treated.
 The same athlete then heard a “pop” while playing in an academy game.
 Her mom called the hotline and the athlete was seen within an hour of the injury.
 JAG-ONE Physical Therapy referred the patient to a respected sports medicine orthopedist, who evaluated her and determined she’d torn her ACL.
 The athlete received an MRI within 24 hours and the results confirmed the diagnosis.
 The next day, this athlete returned to JAG-ONE Physical Therapy for a three-week, pre-surgical rehabilitation program to decrease swelling and pain, while increasing ROM and encouraging good muscle- firing prior to surgery.
 She had reconstructive ACL surgery three weeks later and came back to the rehab clinic 48 hours after surgery.
 Currently, the athlete is five months post-op and has begun return-to-sport activities with the goal of getting back to the field within the next eight weeks.
 The club director was so happy, he invited Dr. Gallucci to teach a seminar on prevention of knee injuries in the female athlete.
 In all, Dr. Gallucci and his team have instructed more than 2,000 female athletes in proper landing techniques, flexibility and strengthening methods to assist in decreasing the incidence of knee injuries such as ACL tears, patella tendonitis and patellofemoral issues.
 Prevention and treatment is the most important message he tries to preach to all the athletic programs.
-To date, JAG-ONE Physical Therapy has taught more than 30,000 youth athletes throughout New York and New Jersey.
+To date, JAG-ONE Physical Therapy has taught more than 30,000 youth athletes throughout New York, New Jersey, and Pennsylvania.
 In conclusion, education on preventing injuries is key to developing our youth population into high-level athletes.
 The more we as a community can do to educate these individuals on how to properly train and exercise, the less chance there is for them to sustain a career-ending injury.
 For youth clubs, it’s so important to have the resources available to truly provide athletes with comprehensive sports medicine care, which involves a quick turnaround of diagnosis, treatment and returning to 100 percent as fast as possible.
 It’s great to have a first-class medical team for professional athletes in the United States, but we need to focus on providing that same quality care to our youth population so we can produce stronger athletes for our professional teams, ultimately delivering a higher-level product for Major League Soccer and the USSF national teams.
 JAG-ONE Physical Therapy is committed to serving as a resource to not only the academy teams, but also the youth soccer population as a whole, providing them with top-notch sports medicine resources, just like the pros.

 Michael Evangelist is clinical director of the JAG-ONE Physical Therapy facility in Warren, NJ.